 For PL burst waveform applying π/4 QPSK, 8PSK and 16QAM modulation, the syncword is π/4 QPSK modulated.
 Odd symbol position indexes are then mapped to symbol constellation points that are phase offset by +45 degree from the nominal QPSK symbol constellation points used for even symbol position indexes.
-This even and odd position indexes toggling rule, as described in 7 and visualised in 2 shall also be applied for the uniformly repeated syncword.
+This even and odd position indexes toggling rule, as described in A 1.2.8 and visualised in Figure 11, shall also be applied for the uniformly repeated syncword.
 This rule results in two different syncword modulation signal patterns for these particular PL burst waveforms when the syncword distance is an even number of symbols.

 For π/4 QPSK modulated PL burst waveforms, single pilot symbols located at odd symbol position indexes are phase offset by π/4 from the nominal QPSK symbol constellation points as all other odd symbol positioned symbols in the actual burst.